tensorflow/docs/site/en/api_docs/python/tf/contrib/learn/read_batch_features.md

 #### Args:

 * <b>`file_pattern`</b>: List of files or patterns of file paths containing `Example` records.
-See <a href="../../../tf/gfile/Glob"><code>tf.gfile.Glob</code></a> for pattern rules.
+See <a href="../../../tf/io/gfile/glob"><code>tf.io.gfile.glob</code></a> for pattern rules.
 * <b>`batch_size`</b>: An int or scalar `Tensor` specifying the batch size to use.
 * <b>`features`</b>: A `dict` mapping feature keys to `FixedLenFeature` or `VarLenFeature` values.
 * <b>`reader`</b>: A function or class that returns an object with `read` method, (filename tensor) -> (example tensor).
 * <b>`randomize_input`</b>: Whether the input should be randomized.
 * <b>`num_epochs`</b>: Integer specifying the number of times to read through the dataset.
 If None, cycles through the dataset forever.
-NOTE - If specified, creates a variable that must be initialized, so call tf.local_variables_initializer() and run the op in a session.
+NOTE - If specified, creates a variable that must be initialized, so call tf.compat.v1.local_variables_initializer() and run the op in a session.
 * <b>`queue_capacity`</b>: Capacity for input queue.
 * <b>`feature_queue_capacity`</b>: Capacity of the parsed features queue.
 Set this value to a small number, for example 5 if the parsed features are large.
 * <b>`reader_num_threads`</b>: The number of threads to read examples.
 In order to have predictable and repeatable order of reading and enqueueing, such as in prediction and evaluation mode, `reader_num_threads` should be 1.
 * <b>`num_enqueue_threads`</b>: Number of threads to enqueue the parsed example queue.
   Using multiple threads to enqueue the parsed example queue helps maintain a full queue when the subsequent computations overall are cheaper than parsing.
 In order to have predictable and repeatable order of reading and enqueueing, such as in prediction and evaluation mode, `num_enqueue_threads` should be 1.
 * <b>`parse_fn`</b>: Parsing function, takes `Example` Tensor returns parsed representation.
 If `None`, no parsing is done.
 * <b>`name`</b>: Name of resulting op.
 * <b>`read_batch_size`</b>: An int or scalar `Tensor` specifying the number of records to read at once.
 If `None`, defaults to `batch_size`.

 #### Returns: